EdgeApp/edge-currency-bitcoin/docs/bitcoin-engine.md

 ### Get Balance

 Iterate over the utxo set and add their balances.
+Only include utxos whose txids are present in the TxCache.

-We ignore transactions that have not been fetched from the network, or whose relevant inputs have not been fetched from the network.
-We know an input is relevant if its txid is in the `txStates` table.
+// We ignore transactions that have not been fetched from the network, or whose relevant inputs have not been fetched from the network.
+We // know an input is relevant if its txid is in the `txStates` table.

 ### Get Transactions

 All the txids relevant to this wallet are in the `txStates` structure as keys.
 Using this list, plus the tx height cache, we can get a list of txids sorted by date.
-We ignore transactions using the same rules as the balance calculation.
+Only include transactions that are in the TxCache AND whose "relevant" inputs are in the TxCache.
+We know an input is "relevant" if its txid is in the `txStates` table.

 Now, based on the range given in the query, we can figure out exactly which txids we need to fetch.
 We set up some promises for the disk accesses, and return a `Promise.all` for those.
+Need to parse raw tx bytes into AbcTransaction

 ### Get Fresh Address